phun-ky/patsy/README.md

 * Proxy support
 * Static file server support
 * Live content update when saving files
-* Automated testing via Jasmine AND/OR Qunit
+* Automated testing via Nodeunit ( support for Jasmine and Qunit aswell )
+* Image concatination with automatated css generation

 For a full list of planned features to come, see [features to come][features_planned].